ChiliMonanta/todo-blazor-server/README.md

 For pgadmin the default user=a@a.org and password=pass For the database the user=postgres, password=pass and the postgres database=todos

+Commands:
+- d-up: Create and initialze database
+- d-down: Tear down and remove all docker containers
+- d-start: Start a stopped system
+- d-stop: Stop the system
+- dps: Equal to "docker ps -a"

 Environment variables if you want to change the default:
 - POSTGRES_USER
 - POSTGRES_PASSWORD